OxygenCobalt/Auxio/README.md

 - Completely private and offline
 - No rounded album covers (Unless you want them.
 Then you can.)

-## To possibly come in the future:
+## To come in the future:

+- Automatic music rescanning
+- Even better metadata support
 - Playlists
 - Liked songs
+- Artist Images
-- More notification actions
+- More customization options
-- And other things, probably
+- Other things, probably

 ## Permissions